kushymittal/Reading-List/README.md

 ## 2017

-- [x] Sapiens: A Brief History of Humankind, Yuval Noah Harari
 - [x] The Hitchhiker's Guide to the Galaxy (Hitchhiker's Guide to the Galaxy, #1), Douglas Adams
-- [x] Gang Leader for a Day, Sudhir Venkatesh
-- [x] The Infinite, A.W.
-Moore

 ## 2018